Hacker0x01/react-datepicker/README.md

 ### React

 We're always trying to stay compatible with the latest version of React.
-We can't support all older versions of React, since React is still < 1.0 and introducing breaking changes every release.
+We can't support all older versions of React.

 Latest compatible versions:
 - React 15.5 or newer: All above React-datepicker v.0.40.0